-Most countries were not adequately prepared to face the pandemic and needed to learn along the road to find a balance between the stringency of the measures that was needed to control the epidemiological situation and the collateral damage at the economic, social, and psychological levels.10 Indeed, imposed behavioral restrictions were often fiercely criticized for producing economic loss,11 and stimulated conspiracy thinking, $^{\rm 12}$ street $protests^{\rm 13}$ and societal debate questioning their necessity.14 Often people seemed to lose their motivation to adhere to the measures,15 even defying the measures altogether, thereby endangering the health of others.
-Apparently, psychological costs emerged because strict measures violated people's basic needs for autonomy, competence, and relatedness,^{16,17} thereby undermining people's mental health as evidenced through enhanced feelings of insecurity,18 decreased vitality,19 and reduced life satisfaction.20
+Most countries were not adequately prepared to face the pandemic and needed to learn along the road to find a balance between the stringency of the measures that was needed to control the epidemiological situation and the collateral damage at the economic, social, and psychological levels10.
+Indeed, imposed behavioral restrictions were often fiercely criticized for producing economic loss11, and stimulated conspiracy thinking12, street protests13 and societal debate questioning their necessity14.
+Often people seemed to lose their motivation to adhere to the measures15, even defying the measures altogether, thereby endangering the health of others.
+Apparently, psychological costs emerged because strict measures violated people's basic needs for autonomy, competence, and relatedness^{16,17}, thereby undermining people's mental health as evidenced through enhanced feelings of insecurity18, decreased vitality19 and reduced life satisfaction20.

 However, lenient measures were not necessarily better.
-Indeed, the slow introduction of strict measures in times of rising hospitalizations was criticized because governments came across as too passive, insufficiently reliable or incompetent to protect the populations' safety and mental health.12 Lenient measures may also be an external signal to people that the situation is not quite serious, which would contradict their internal signal of higher risk perception.
-Interestingly, too lenient measures stimulated a sizeable proportion of the population to spontaneously engage in health-protective behavior such as avoiding social contacts21 and public transportation.22 These spontaneous selfrestrictions apparently reduced feelings of uncertainty and ambiguity that were provoked by inadequate governmental interventions to contain the (perceived) health threat.23 or to stringency of the measures,24 the above description suggests that their impact is not one-sidedly positive or negative.
-What may be especially critical is the interaction between both, with the impact of the stringency of behavioral measures varying as a function of the epidemiological threat.
-In a nutshell, the proportionality between the measures and the actual health situation is of paramount importance with higher fit translating into a better psychological response of the population.
-Collecting data across the entire pandemic in Belgium, the current study seeks, as far as we know for the first time, to examine the interplay between the actual epidemiological situation (in terms of the hospitalization load) and the stringency of the measures (in terms of the stringency index5) in predicting a wide range of behavioral, motivational, and mental health outcomes.
+Indeed, the slow introduction of strict measures in times of rising hospitalizations was criticized because governments came across as too passive, insufficiently reliable or incompetent to protect the populations' safety and mental health12.
+Lenient measures may also be an external signal to people that the situation is not quite serious, which would contradict their internal signal of higher risk perception.
+Interestingly, too lenient measures stimulated a sizeable proportion of the population to spontaneously engage in health-protective behavior such as avoiding social contacts21 and public transportation22.
+These spontaneous self-restrictions apparently reduced feelings of uncertainty and ambiguity that were provoked by inadequate governmental interventions to contain the (perceived) health threat23.